ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/05-xunit-assertions.md

 }
 ```

-There is also a similar assertion for testing if a property is changed in _asyncrhonous_ code.
+There is also a similar assertion for testing if a property is changed in _asynchronous_ code.
 This operates nearly identically, except instead of supplying an Action, we supply a [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=netcore-3.1):
-* `Assert.PropertyChangedAsync(InotifyPropertyChanged @object, string propertyName, Task testCode)`
+* `Assert.PropertyChangedAsync(INotifyPropertyChanged @object, string propertyName, Task testCode)`